How to Grow Your Brand with Product Personalization

 3. Printful product customization tool for Shopify and WooCommerce

 The product personalization tool for Printful + Shopify users is a must-try.
-More details and a video tutorial are available here, but these are the basic steps how to set it up and get started:
+More details and a video tutorial are available here, but these are the basic steps on how to get started:

 - Enable the personalization tool on your Printful Dashboard

 - Create a product for personalization (available for DTG and embroidery products, as well as wall art)

 - Choose the design elements for personalization (texts for embroidery products, images or both for DTG products and wall art)